Starring – Humphrey Bogart, Peter Lorre, Mary Astor, Gladys George, Lee Patrick, Sydney Greenstreet, Ward Bond, Elisha Cook Jr.

 “The stuff that dreams are made of.” -Sam Spade (Humphrey Bogart) talking about The Maltese Falcon and not about the wonders of using an umbrella handle to just randomly practice fellatio.

 It’s time for that damn film censor board again.
 I keep giving this history lesson because it’s an important one.
 Mostly because I have been feeling lately like we do a lot more complaining about how far we still have to go and a lot of not appreciating of how good things are now.
-And the film censor board is a good way to remind everyone that things really, really used to suck for us, so we should at least look around and see how good things are for us now and how far we’ve come instead of only always seeing how far we still have to go.
+And the film censor board is a good way to remind everyone that things really, really used to suck for us, so we should at least look around and see how good things are for us now and how far we’ve come, instead of only always seeing how far we still have to go.
 Or at least I think so.
-Or simply, I just do as the Buddha did when he became enlightened.
-I just try to appreciate the moment I’m in right now at this very moment – paying attention to what is going on right now – no worrying about the past or the future because there is only right now – pay attention, pay attention to the right now.
-And then with all this thinking I’m doing of the right now, my brain ends up getting distracted with thinking on the past and then I get pissed when I remember how much films used to suck for us, so this enlightenment thing that I’ve been working on for me is still a work in progress…

-But anyway, why I keep pushing this history lesson here is because we did use to appear in films, despite a film censor board in Hollywood that lasted from the 1930s until 1968 that said we most definitely could NOT, but it was hard to spot us in these films because we weren’t allowed in them, officially.
-Yet still, art people are sneaky buggers when it comes to putting their vision in their very own art and so actors and writers and directors back then came up with sneaky subtle ways to still have us homosexuals and bisexuals and other kinds of sexuals that weren’t heterosexual in films, despite a film censor board, by doing tricky shit to get us past that damn film censor board so a film could get its stamp of approval.
+But anyway, why I keep pushing this history lesson here is because we did use to appear in films, despite a film censor board in Hollywood that lasted from the 1930s until 1968 that said we most definitely could NOT.
+But it was hard to spot us in these films because we weren’t allowed in them, officially.
+Yet still, art people are sneaky buggers when it comes to putting their vision in their own art, and so actors and writers and directors back then came up with sneaky, subtle ways to still have us homosexuals and bisexuals and other kinds of sexuals that weren’t heterosexual in films, despite a film censor board, by doing tricky shit to get us past that damn film censor board so a film could get the board’s stamp of approval so it could then go off to be screened in movie theaters all over America.
 And some of this tricky shit of getting us into movies when we were officially not allowed in them back then included things like a male character (Peter Lorre) in The Maltese Falcon giving an umbrella handle (that was shaped just like an erect penis) a quick blow job while discussing the whereabouts of The Maltese Falcon with Humphrey Bogart.
 So, in other words, movies certainly weren’t boring back then when it came to making sure we were in them too. 😉

 So, before I digress any further into the weirdness of giving umbrella handles fellatio, let me first explain what The Maltese Falcon is about.
 Well, Humphrey Bogart does one of his best Humphrey Bogart imitations in this movie where he plays Sam Spade, a detective who finds himself in the middle of a big ole mess with these three gay guys who are all looking for this small statue called The Maltese Falcon, which is worth lots and lots of money.
 So Humphrey…I mean Sam Spade does a lot of smoking cigarettes and cigars and rolling of cigarettes (but not cigars, because back then people smoked a lot of cigarettes and most people rolled those cigarettes by hand, but I guess not cigars) and drinking lots of alcohol and going for lots of rides in taxis and punching gay guys and slapping women around and then kissing women (but no kissing of the gay guys, sadly) and taking guns from the gay guys and talking about how much money he can get if he finds this elusive statue, until he does find the elusive statue, but then (spoiler alert, although the movie came out in 1941, so how spoilery could this really be) it’s not the real statue after all and then he sends one of his girlfriends and the three gay guys all to jail, while Humphrey…I mean Sam ends up still poor and still alone, but he gets to take the fake statue with him because it’s the stuff dreams are made of.
 The End.